Skooly

-Kazarion Fowler (born July 30, 1994), known professionally as Skooly, is a founding member of Atlanta-based rap group Rich Kidz.
+Kazarion Fowler (born July 30, 1994), known professionally as Skooly, is an American rapper and a founding member of Atlanta-based rap group Rich Kidz.
 Branching off from Rich Kidz to pursue a solo career in 2015, Skooly has since released several solo projects.
 Skooly's recent releases have been under 2 Chainz' label T.R.U., starting with Skooly's label-debut album Baccwardfeelings in 2017.

 Early career

 Skooly began his rap career when he was 14, co-founding collective Rich Kidz alongside Kaelub Denson aka Huncho Kae in 2008.
 Rich Kidz first mixtape, Money Swag, was released in 2009 via digital download.
 After releasing several mixtapes, Rich Kidz was signed to Columbia Records in 2012.
 After releasing music with Rich Kidz and Columbia in the early 2010s, Skooly released his first solo mixtape The Blacc Jon Gotti in 2015.